nmaquet/jex/README.md

 	...
 ```

 Easy enough.
 Note that since Jex does not have an assignment operator, it breaks free of C's `==` nonsense (and certainly of Javascript's `===` atrocity) and uses `=` to denote the equality test.
-Shout out to all the Pascal lovers out there.
+Shout-out to all the Pascal lovers out there.

 # (Co-)domain identical functions exception